Porsche Museum: A depiction of modesty by Delugan Meissl

 Side-bar-footer-forum

 Somehow, I'm beginning to think that everything in the world has to show modesty in one area to compensate for when it shows boldness in another.
-That explains their museum which was completed in 2009 and designed by Delugan Meissl Associated Architects.
+That explains their museum, which was completed in 2009 and designed by Delugan Meissl Associated Architects.
 Where Porsche exudes the daring art in their cars, it compensates for moderation in their architectural solutions.

-If you're curious to witness culture merge with nature, check out the Palestine Museum By Heneghan Peng.
+If you're curious to witness culture merge with nature, check out the Palestine Museum by Heneghan Peng.

 Project Information